cybertec-postgresql/ora_migrator/README.md

   Steps performed:

-  - Create the staging schema.
+  - Create the Oracle staging schema.

   - Call `create_oraviews` to create the metadata views there.